Kendrick Law

-Kendrick Law (born June 13, 2003) is an American college football wide receiver for the Kentucky Wildcats.
-He recently played for the Alabama Crimson Tide.
+Kendrick Law (born June 13, 2003) is an American professional football wide receiver for the Detroit Lions of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and Kentucky Wildcats.
+Law was selected by the Lions in the fifth round of the 2026 NFL draft.

 Early life

-Law attended Captain Shreve High School in Shreveport, Louisiana, where he recorded 25 receptions for 423 yards and five touchdowns and rushed for 384 yards and four touchdowns as a senior.
+Law was born in Warren, Arkansas on June 13, 2003 and was raised in Shreveport, Louisiana.
+He attended Captain Shreve High School in Shreveport, where he recorded 25 receptions for 423 yards and five touchdowns and rushed for 384 yards and four touchdowns as a senior.
 He committed to play college football for the Alabama Crimson Tide.

 College career

-As a freshman in 2022, Law recorded eight receptions for 103 yards and made five tackles.
+As a freshman in 2022, Law recorded eight receptions for 103 yards and made five tackles on special teams.
 In week 8 of the 2023 season, he recorded two receptions for 38 yards versus Tennessee.
 The following week against LSU, Law recorded two receptions for 25 yards in a win.

+In 2023 Law recorded fifteen receptions for 135 yards and logged two tackles on special teams.
+That year, he also began to return kicks as a specialist.
+He kept this role in 2024 while also recording 105 yards on ten receptions.

 On December 8, 2024, Law announced that he would enter the transfer portal to the Kentucky Wildcats.
+Upon transferring to Kentucky, he once again played as a returner on special teams, as well as finding an increase in usage on the field.
+Law returned 32 kickoffs for 720 yards for 24 yards per return, fourth in the Southeastern Conference (SEC).
+Of his 540 receiving yards, 505 came after the catch.